All posts

 1. Matrix/Element: Best for Privacy-First Communities

-Matrix isn't a single app—it's an open protocol for secure, decentralized communication.
-Think of it as email for chat: you choose your server ("homeserver"), but can message anyone on any other Matrix server seamlessly.
+Matrix is not a single app.
+It is an open protocol for secure, decentralized communication.
+Think of it as email for chat: you choose your server (homeserver), but can message anyone on any other Matrix server seamlessly.
+The Matrix.org Foundation governs the protocol as a non-profit, ensuring no single company controls the standard.

 Key Features: